 Consistently popular bottles that others reorder regularly

-If you enjoy Sauvignon Blanc, look for whites that feel fresh and clean without being too sharp.
-If Merlot or Cabernet Sauvignon is your usual choice, stick with reds that are smooth, fruit-led and not too heavy.
-A classic Chardonnay should feel balanced and easy rather than overly oaked.
+If you enjoy sauvignon blanc, look for whites that feel fresh and clean without being too sharp.
+If merlot or cabernet sauvignon is your usual choice, stick with reds that are smooth, fruit-led and not too heavy.
+A classic chardonnay should feel balanced and easy rather than overly oaked.

 These are wines chosen because they perform every time.
 They are always good with food, easy to recommend and simple to reorder once you find your favourite.
 Browse reliable everyday wines and keep a few safe bottles ready for any dinner.